Monday, 11 November 2019

 - What are some challenges associated with impact investing?

-- How can private equity investors effectively use the SDGs as a framework to measure impact?
+- How can private equity investors effectively use the SDGs as a framework to measure impact and to demonstrate sustainability as a source of value?

 ESG reporting, engagement, and disclosure

-Although more private equity firms are ramping up their frameworks to become more ESG compliant, as well as engage with their portfolio companies on responsible investing issues and environmental and social impact, GPs are still struggling to develop effective reporting and monitoring systems.
+Although more private equity firms are ramping up their frameworks to become more ESG compliant, as well as engage with their portfolio companies on responsible investing issues and environmental and social impacts such as climate change risks, GPs are still struggling to develop effective reporting and monitoring systems.
 Asian based GPs engaging with portfolio companies may require a more on-the-ground approach towards reporting.
 In this session, a group of experts will share their approaches on how best to construct a meaningful ESG reporting system throughout the investment process, and how to design policies that will promote transparency and disclosure from portfolio companies.

 - For Asian GPs who are just beginning their ESG journey, what are some pragmatic ways to implement ESG?